nick-novak/Goals-n-such/checklists-and-ideas/movies-checklist.md

 # A Checklist of my Must-See-Movies (Old & New).

-List of all movie i wish to watch/rewatch/have watched for the year.
+List of all movie I wish to watch/rewatch/have watched for the year.

 ## 2018 List
 - [ ] Citizen Kane -- 1941